IgorGarkusha/RSUtils/README.md

 ### RSUtils: building in GNU/Linux, Mac OS X, FreeBSD

-1. Add to PATH the location jdk/bin directory.
+1.Add to PATH the location jdk/bin directory.
-2. Add to PATH the location RSUtils/bin directory.
+2.Add to PATH the location RSUtils/bin directory.
 Create system variable RSUTILS_HOME and set her the value in path to RSUtils/bin directory.

 For example in GNU/Linux: